 - Super WalMart & Target just 6-miles north on Hwy.
 69 (Broadway)

-- Two highly rated regional healthcare facilities – East Texas Medical Center and Trinity Mother Frances Hospitals & Clinics.
+- Two highly rated regional healthcare facilities – UT East Texas Medical Center and Trinity Christus Mother Frances Hospitals & Clinics.

-- Broadway Square Mall is a 10-minute drive.
-Dillard’s, Sears, Macy’s plus all typical mall stores.
+- Broadway Square Mall is a 10-minute drive with Dillard’s, Sears plus all typical mall stores.
+Next is the new Villages At Cumberland.
+Lots of shops.
 Shop til you drop.

-- Pet grooming & boarding – Bed, Bath & Bonz, located on the corner north of Piney Ridge (a free do-it-yourself doggie salon here at Piney Ridge RV in 2012).
+- Pet grooming & boarding – Bed, Bath & Bonz, located on the corner north of Piney Ridge.

 - Salons and spas to pamper the ladies.

-- Southern RV Supercenter – RV sales and repairs – on Hwy.
-69 North (just north of Tyler) –www.southernrvsupercenter.com
+- RV Supercenter – RV sales and repairs – on Hwy.
+69 North (just north of Tyler).

 - University of Texas at Tyler – everything from history to art; and an over 55 seniors Tennis Tournament at Tyler Junior College.

 - Groceries – Brookshire’s just 2-miles south.
 By now you may have heard or even experienced the grocery phenomenon “Whole Foods”.
-Brookshires has opened a new store that offers that same “wow” experience – Fresh by Brookshires.
-The 55,000-square-foot store is NOW OPEN!
+Brookshires has opened a new store that offers that same “wow” experience – Fresh by Brookshires – 55,000-square-foot food & wine experience!

 - Tyler Pounds Field Airport – with connections on American and Continental to anywhere in the world.
 Several daily passenger flights to Dallas/Fort Worth and Houston, TX.
 The new terminal provides ample amenities to accommodate air travelers, including fresh food vending and beverage machinesand three car rental agencies.